cindawwgg/Resume/README.md

 Greetings!
-Please see the attached pdf file for my resume
+Please see the attached word file for my resume
 Thank you